All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Both GLP-1 medications and sermorelin contribute to metabolic flexibility, but through different pathways:

-• GLP-1 agonists improve insulin sensitivity, which allows better glucose utilization and reduces the tendency to store excess energy as fat
+• GLP-1 agonists improve insulin sensitivity, which allows better glucose use and reduces the tendency to store excess energy as fat

 • Sermorelin promotes GH-mediated lipolysis, the breakdown of stored fat for fuel.
 This enhances the body's ability to use fat as an energy source during caloric restriction

-Together, these pathways create a metabolic environment that is more efficient at burning fat, better at regulating blood sugar, and more resilient during periods of reduced food intake.
+Together, these pathways create a metabolic environment that's more efficient at burning fat, better at regulating blood sugar, and more resilient during periods of reduced food intake.

 Benefit 7: Foundation for Sustainable Results

-The biggest challenge in weight management is not losing weight.
-It is keeping it off.
+The biggest challenge in weight management isn't losing weight.
+It's keeping it off.
 Studies consistently show that a large percentage of patients regain weight after stopping GLP-1 medications, sometimes within the first year.

 When you maintain your muscle mass during weight loss: